Naoghuman/lib-i18n/README.md

 ### How to use the builder 'I18NMessageBuilder'<a name="HoToUsMeBu" />

-To load a .properties `key` with optional `arguments` from the initialized [ResourceBundle] throw the [I18NResourceBundleBuilder] the developer can use the builder [I18NMessageBuilder].
+To load a .properties `key` with optional `arguments` from the initialized [ResourceBundle] through the [I18NResourceBundleBuilder] the developer can use the builder [I18NMessageBuilder].
 ```java
     /**
      * 1) Starts the message process.